Adaptation to climate change: silvopastoral systems in Central America

 The project aimed at generating scientific knowledge for the design of modern silvopastoral systems that are resilient to climate change, and that offer better indicators of livestock profitability, generation of ecosystem services and contribute to the reduction of rural poverty.

-The project had the following components: i) Analysis of pasture degradation and climate change effects in livelihoods; ii) Construction of a local and scientific knowledge base on functional traits of woody and herbaceous species for the design of silvopastoral systems; iii) Bioengineering of silvopastoral systems for adaptation and mitigation to climate change; and, iv) Design of a financial mechanism for the compensation of ecosystem services in silvopastoral systems.
+The project had the following components: i) Analysis of pasture degradation and climate change effects on livelihoods; ii) Construction of a local and scientific knowledge base on functional traits of woody and herbaceous species for the design of silvopastoral systems; iii) Bioengineering of silvopastoral systems for adaptation and mitigation to climate change; and, iv) Design of a financial mechanism for the compensation of ecosystem services in silvopastoral systems.

 The technological solution